 Name, Git URL, Python version, and environment type are fixed after creation.

-Downloading Files
+Viewing and Downloading Files

 Using curl